Ethereum-Jakarta/docs-ethjkt/docs/Lisk-Growth-Garden/session-5.md

 ## What You Learned

 ✅ **Token Standards**:
-- ERC-20 for fungible tokens
+- ERC-20 for fungible tokens (SEED Token)
-- ERC-721 for NFTs
+- ERC-721 for NFTs (Plant NFTs with dynamic metadata)
-- ERC-1155 for multi-tokens
+- ERC-1155 for multi-tokens (Garden Items)

-✅ **DeFi Mechanics**:
-- Staking & rewards
-- Token economics
-- Marketplace dynamics

-✅ **Architecture Patterns**:
-- Modular design
-- Registry pattern
+✅ **NFT Advanced Features**:
+- Dynamic on-chain metadata generation
+- Base64 encoding for data URIs
+- Image URI integration (IPFS support)
-- Plugin system
+- Attribute system for gaming NFTs

-✅ **Advanced Features**:
+✅ **Token Economics**:
-- Token vesting
+- Token vesting schedules
-- NFT breeding
-- Item crafting
+- Reward distribution systems
+- Supply management (max supply, minting, burning)

+✅ **ERC-1155 Item System**:
+- Fungible and non-fungible in one contract
+- Consumable vs reusable items
-- Batch operations
+- Batch operations for gas efficiency

----

-## Next Session Preview

-**Session 6: Bearing Fruit - DeFi Integration & Yield Farming**
-- Liquidity pools
-- AMM integration
-- Yield farming
-- Flash loans
-- Advanced DeFi strategies
+- Item effects and metadata

 ---

 **Remember**: The best way to learn is by building!
 Pick a challenge and start coding.
 Break things, fix them, and learn from the process.